 In June 2016, she released a third album of all Brazilian tunes, “Influência do Jazz,” featuring many of the world class musicians who have played with her over the years.

 Review by Mike West, Washington CityPaper, Sept.
 19, 2016:

-Maija Rejman is a very small lady with a husky voice.
-She doesn’t look, or even initially sound, like a Brazilian-jazz singer of impressive ability.
+Maija Rejman is small lady with a husky voice.
+She doesn’t look, or even initially sound, like a singer of Brazilian jazz.
 But she will surprise you with an astounding rhythmic ear, and more importantly, horsepower to go with that ear.
 She also has a marvelous facility with the delicate lyricisms of the Brazilian Portuguese tongue.
 I saw her this summer at Old Engine 12 (whose days as a jazz venue, incidentally, appear to be over); I came in uncertain about what I was about to see, and came out a true believer.
 See her with a crack band like trombonist David Sacks, bassist David Jernigan, and pianist Wayne Wilentz—the latter probably the top-line Brazilian jazz musician in the city—and you will be too.
 Majia performs at 8 and 10 p.m. at Blues Alley, 1073 Wisconsin Ave NW. $20.